pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 and API for PythonAnywhere itself are all Django-based.

 One thing that makes it
-particularly useful is its powerful ORM, where you can work with the data that your website needs just by using normal Python classes and objects.
+particularly useful is its powerful ORM system, where you can work with the data that your website needs just by using normal Python classes and objects.
 If you want to set the field to say that the user with username `joe` is active, you can just write this: